DidierSpaier/absm/README.md

 TODO

 * Provide an "How to" to create from scripts periodic or upon event snapshots.
-* provide an how-to to compare the content of subvolumes and copy files and directories from a snapshot to a running system.
+* Provide an how-to to compare the content of subvolumes and copy files and directories from a snapshot to a running system.